ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-getting-started/Interactive-marker-getting-started.rst

 Documentation
 -------------
-Interactive Markers are represented by the `visualization_msgs/InteractiveMarker <http://docs.ros.org/en/api/visualization_msgs/html/msg/InteractiveMarker.html>`__ message, which contains a context menu and several controls (`visualization_msgs/InteractiveMarkerControl <http://docs.ros.org/en/api/visualization_msgs/html/msg/InteractiveMarkerControl.html>`__).
+Interactive Markers are represented by the `visualization_msgs/msg/InteractiveMarker <https://docs.ros2.org/latest/api/visualization_msgs/msg/InteractiveMarker.html>`__ message, which contains a context menu and several controls (`visualization_msgs/msg/InteractiveMarkerControl <https://docs.ros2.org/latest/api/visualization_msgs/msg/InteractiveMarkerControl.html>`__).
-The controls define the different visual parts of the interactive marker, can consist of several regular markers (`visualization_msgs/Marker <http://docs.ros.org/en/api/visualization_msgs/html/msg/Marker.html>`__) and can each have a different function.
+The controls define the different visual parts of the interactive marker, can consist of several regular markers (`visualization_msgs/msg/Marker <https://docs.ros2.org/latest/api/visualization_msgs/msg/Marker.html>`__) and can each have a different function.

 .. image:: images/interactive_marker_structure.png

-If you want to create a node providing a set of interactive markers, you need to instantiate an InteractiveMarkerServer object.
+If you want to create a node providing a set of interactive markers, you need to instantiate an ``InteractiveMarkerServer`` object.
 This will handle the connection to the client (usually RViz) and make sure that all changes you make are being transmitted and that your application is being notified of all the actions the user performs on the interactive markers.